Revision Facelift Brisbane: When This May Be Considered

 What records should I bring to my Brisbane consultation?

 The more information about your previous surgery you can bring, the more accurate the revision planning.
 Useful materials include the operative report from your previous facelift (technique used, depth of dissection, findings noted), pre-operative photographs from before the original surgery, a documented history of any non-surgical treatments such as fillers, biostimulators, threads or energy-device treatments (these can affect tissue planes), and any notes from your previous surgeon about complications.
-If you cannot obtain these records, the consultation can still proceed based on clinical examination of your facial anatomy, neck anatomy, and the position of existing scars.
+If you cannot obtain these records, the consultation can still proceed based on clinical examination of your facial and neck anatomy and the position of existing scars.

 How much does revision facelift cost in Brisbane?

-Revision facelift surgery generally costs more than primary facelift surgery because it requires longer operating time, more detailed pre-operative planning, and management of scarred tissue planes.
+Revision facelift surgery generally costs more than primary facelift surgery because it requires longer operating time, more detailed pre-operative planning and management of scarred tissue planes.
 The exact cost depends on the complexity of the surgical plan, the duration of surgery, accredited hospital and anaesthetic requirements, and any procedures combined at the same operation.
-A detailed, itemised quote is provided after consultation, once the surgical plan has been determined.
+A detailed itemised quote is provided after consultation, once the surgical plan has been determined.
 Revision facelift performed for cosmetic reasons is not eligible for Medicare or private health insurance rebates.

 How long do Brisbane patients need to stay in Sydney for revision facelift?